bbbkada/EDMC-PlanetPOI/README.md

 You can share poi with a link, to other commanders.
 ![Screenshot](images/EDMC_Settings.png)

-You add new poi´s by pressing the + button in the gui, System name is verified against Spansh API.
+Add new poi´s by pressing the + button in the gui, System name is verified against Spansh API.
 Current position will be autofilled if in orbit of a body, otherwise only current system.
 If you have a shared link in clipboard, you can paste a shared poi with ctrl+V or the button.